openresty/lua-nginx-module/README.markdown

 When the user "light thread" terminates with a Lua error, however, it will not abort other running "light threads" like the "entry thread" does.

 Due to the limitation in the Nginx subrequest model, it is not allowed to abort a running Nginx subrequest in general.
 So it is also prohibited to abort a running "light thread" that is pending on one ore more Nginx subrequests.
 You must call [ngx.thread.wait](http://wiki.nginx.org/HttpLuaModule#ngx.thread.wait) to wait for those "light thread" to terminate before quitting the "world".
+A notable exception here is that you can abort pending subrequests by calling [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) with and only with the status code `ngx.ERROR` (-1), `408`, `444`, or `499`.

 The "light threads" are not scheduled in a pre-emptive way.
 In other words, no time-slicing is performed automatically.
 A "light thread" will keep running exclusively on the CPU until
 1. a (nonblocking) I/O operation cannot be completed in a single run,